-No food allowed in the exam hall except a small pack of sweets with wrappers removed in a clear contained or clear bag.
+No food is allowed in the exam room except a small pack of sweets with wrappers removed in a clear container or clear bag.
 If you have a special requirement, please see Mr Lee, Exams Officer, before the exams.

 Clear water bottles ARE allowed in the exam room, BUT they must have the label removed.